Learn what transformational leadership is, how it inspires positive change within organizations, and how you can adopt this leadership style yourself.

 3. Transformational leaders are trusting.

 Micromanagement is a dirty word in the world of transformational leadership.
+Trust is the opposite of micromanaging.
 Rather than dishing out demands for the way things need to get done, these types of leaders give their team members autonomy to be innovative, pitch new ideas, and encourage them to take ownership over their own tasks.

 4. Transformational leaders are helpful.